Unboxed-Software/solana-course/content/token22-on-chain.md

 # Summary

-- The `Token Extension Program` is a superset of the `Token Program` with a different program id
+- The `Token Extensions Program` is a superset of the `Token Program` with a different program id
 - `token_program` is an Anchor account constraint allowing you to verify an account belongs to a specific token program
-- Anchor introduced the concept of Interfaces to easily allow for programs to support interaction with both `Token Program` and `Token Extension Program`
+- Anchor introduced the concept of Interfaces to easily allow for programs to support interaction with both `Token Program` and `Token Extensions Program`

 # Overview

-The `Token Extension Program` is a program on Solana mainnet that provides additional functionality to Solana tokens and mints.
-The `Token Extension Program` is a superset of the `Token Program`.
+The `Token Extensions Program` is a program on Solana mainnet that provides additional functionality to Solana tokens and mints.
+The `Token Extensions Program` is a superset of the `Token Program`.
 Essentially it is a byte for byte recreation with additional functionality tagged on at the end.
 However they are sill separate programs.
 With two types of Token Programs, we must anticipate being sent the program type in instructions.

-In this lesson, you'll learn how to design your program to accept `Token Program` and `Token Extension Program` accounts using Anchor.
-You will also learn how to interact with `Token Extension Program` accounts, identifying which token program an account belongs to, and some differences between `Token Program` and the `Token Extension Program` on-chain.
+In this lesson, you'll learn how to design your program to accept `Token Program` and `Token Extensions Program` accounts using Anchor.
+You will also learn how to interact with `Token Extensions Program` accounts, identifying which token program an account belongs to, and some differences between `Token Program` and the `Token Extensions Program` on-chain.

-## Difference between legacy Token Program and Token Extension Program
+## Difference between legacy Token Program and Token Extensions Program

-We must clarify that the `Token Extension Program` is separate from the original `Token Program`.
-The `Token Extension Program` is a superset of the original `Token Program`, meaning all the instructions and functionality in the original `Token Program` come with the `Token Extension Program`.
+We must clarify that the `Token Extensions Program` is separate from the original `Token Program`.
+The `Token Extensions Program` is a superset of the original `Token Program`, meaning all the instructions and functionality in the original `Token Program` come with the `Token Extensions Program`.

 Previously, one primary program (the `Token Program`) was in charge of creating accounts.
 As more and more use cases came to Solana, there was a need for new token functionality.
 Historically, only way to add new token functionality was to create a new type of token.
 A new token required its own program, and any wallet or client that wanted to use this new token had to add specific logic to support it.
 Fortunately the headache of supporting different types of tokens, made this option not very popular.
-However, new functionality was still very much needed, and the `Token Extension Program` was built to address this.
+However, new functionality was still very much needed, and the `Token Extensions Program` was built to address this.

-As mentioned before, the `Token Extension Program` is a strict superset of the original token program and comes with all the previous functionality.
-The `Token Extension Program` development team chose this approach to ensure minimal disruption to users, wallets, and dApps while adding new functionality.
-The `Token Extension Program` supports the same instruction set as the Token program and is the same byte-for-byte throughout the very last instruction, allowing existing programs to support `Token Extensions` out of the box.
-However this does not mean that `Token Extension Program` tokens and `Token Program` tokens are interoperable - they are not.
+As mentioned before, the `Token Extensions Program` is a strict superset of the original token program and comes with all the previous functionality.
+The `Token Extensions Program` development team chose this approach to ensure minimal disruption to users, wallets, and dApps while adding new functionality.
+The `Token Extensions Program` supports the same instruction set as the Token program and is the same byte-for-byte throughout the very last instruction, allowing existing programs to support `Token Extensions` out of the box.
+However this does not mean that `Token Extensions Program` tokens and `Token Program` tokens are interoperable - they are not.
 We'll have to handle each separately.

 ## How to determine which program owns a particular token